-- 13.4.1 Voting Rights - 13.4.1.
+13.4.1 Voting Rights

+- a.
 Shareholders shall have the right to elect, remove and replace directors and vote on certain corporate acts in accordance with the Corporation Code.
-Minority shareholders shall have the right to nominate candidates for election to the Board during the Corporation's Annual Stockholders' Meetings, in accordance with the Company's By-Laws. - 13.4.2.
-Shareholders shall have the right to participate in decisions concerning fundamental corporate changes, such as: - 1.
-Amendments to the Company's constitution - 2.
-The authorization of additional shares - 3.
-The transfer of all or substantially all assets, which in effect results in the sale of the Company - 13.4.3.
-Election of Directors shall take place during the Annual Stockholders' Meeting of the Company.
-As mandated by the Corporation Code, cumulative voting may be used in the election of directors. - 13.4.4.
+Minority shareholders shall have the right to nominate candidates for election to the Board during the Corporation's Annual Stockholders' Meetings, in accordance with the Corporation's By-Laws. - b.
+Shareholders shall have the right to participate in decisions concerning fundamental corporate changes, such as: - i.
+Amendments to the Corporation's constitution - ii.
+The authorization of additional shares - iii.
+The transfer of all or substantially all assets, which in effect results in the sale of the Corporation - c.
+Election of Directors shall take place during the Annual Stockholders' Meeting of the Corporation.
+As mandated by the Corporation Code, cumulative voting may be used in the election of directors. - d.
 The Board shall be transparent and fair in the conduct of the meetings of the shareholders.
 The shareholders shall be encouraged to personally attend such meetings, and that if they cannot attend, they shall be apprised ahead of time of their right to appoint a proxy.
-Subject to the requirements of the By-Laws, the right to designate a proxy shall not be unduly restricted and any doubt about the validity of a proxy should be resolved in favor of the shareholder. - 13.4.5.
-A director shall not be removed without cause if it will deny minority shareholders representation in the Board. - 13.4.2 Right of Inspection
+Subject to the requirements of the By-Laws, the right to designate a proxy shall not be unduly restricted and any doubt about the validity of a proxy should be resolved in favor of the shareholder. - e.
+A director shall not be removed without cause if it will deny minority shareholders representation in the Board.

+13.4.2 Pre-Emptive Right